 |During lactation||–||2.0 mg|

-Deficiencies are rare, but they may occur if the individual has poor intestinal absorption or is taking estrogens, corticosteroids, anticonvulsants, and some other medications.
+Deficiencies are uncommon in the U.S., but they may develop if a person has poor intestinal absorption or is taking estrogens, corticosteroids, anticonvulsants, or some other medications.

 Signs and symptoms of vitamin B6 deficiency include: